Srinidhi-Patil/algoexplain/_posts/2022-10-08-machine-learning-lifecycle.md

   - srinidhi patil
 ---

-## What is a machine learning lifecycle?
 Every process in software engineering involves a certain number of steps or procedures to be followed in a certain order sometimes, recursively.
 These steps are usually referred to as the Software Engineering lifecycle.
 Software Engineering lifecycle steps are part of any software development process.
 Just as in the software engineering lifecycle, when building a machine learning product or a service machine learning engineers and data scientists follow a set of steps and processes collectively part of what is referred to as a Machine Learning lifecycle.
-The Machine Learning life cycle comprises steps from data collection, and model building to monitoring the deployed model performance.
+The Machine Learning lifecycle comprises steps from data collection, and model building to monitoring the deployed model performance.
 We will see the steps in a machine learning lifecycle in detail in this article.

 ## Steps in a machine learning lifecycle
 1. Data Collection